FRCTeam3044/OxConfig/README.md

 Inteded for use with [AdvantageScope-3044](https://github.com/FRCTeam3044/AdvantageScope-3044/) for tuning and editng values live.
 OxConfig can run without it, but it is not recommended.

-Questions, suggestions, bug reports, or just want to chat?
-Come join us on our [Discord!](https://discord.gg/aBMPrADRCm)
+Questions, suggestions, bug reports, or just want to chat? **Join the [3044 Packages Discord](https://discord.gg/ypRWZGnW66) for support, discussion, and more!**

 Check out our [slideshow](https://docs.google.com/presentation/d/1QuVK_aaOHk0eIedKAgRVHNj8FFaLIJ0PjUWnntIh-NE/edit?usp=sharing) for an intro to OxConfig.